Tariffs — An Explainer

 Retaliation

 • Canada responded by announcing an immediate 25% retaliatory levy on about $100 billion worth of US goods.
 Citizens were also urged to buy Canadian and avoid vacationing in the US, including Maine.
 Ontario cancelled a $68 million contract with Elon Musk’s Starlink and imposed restrictions on US companies doing business in Ontario.
 Following the enactment of Trump’s tariffs on auto imports, Canada enacted a 25% levy on auto imports from the US that fall outside of the USMCA trade agreement.
+Some adjustments to the auto import tariffs have since been made.

 How will the new tariffs impact the US economy?